Defining Nock#

 Commentary#

-Everything in Nock is a noun, which means it is an unsigned integer (“atom”) or a pair of nouns (“cell”).
+As mentioned above, everything in Nock is a noun, which means it is an unsigned integer (“atom”) or a pair of nouns (“cell”).
 This means that all nouns are binary trees (which gives us some nice properties).
 Code and data share the same basic language of nouns, but code means something specific in structure while data can be arbitrary.

-• Code consists of a formula (expression made up of opcodes and data) evaluated against a subject (operating context).
+Code consists of a formula (expression made up of opcodes and data) evaluated against a subject (operating context).

-• Data means any noun, which can resolve to a structured tree of values (like XML or JSON), a large number (intepreted as a byte array), or even deferred code for future evaluation.
+Data means any noun, which can resolve to a structured tree of values (like XML or JSON), a large number (intepreted as a byte array), or even deferred code for future evaluation.

 Evaluating#